MantavyaA/Operators-in-C-/README.md

 Software Used : VS Code

-Theory : This program takes two float inputs representing the x and y coordinates of a point.
-It uses conditional (if-else) statements to determine the point's location on the coordinate plane.
-The program checks whether the point lies on an axis, in one of the four quadrants, or at the origin.
-Based on the condition met, an appropriate message is displayed using cout.
+Theory : This program accepts two float inputs representing the x and y coordinates of a point on a 2D plane.
+It uses conditional (if-else) statements to evaluate the position of the point.
+The logic checks whether the point lies exactly at the origin, on either the X-axis or Y-axis, or within one of the four quadrants.
+If both x and y are zero, the point is at the origin.
+If only x is zero, the point lies on the Y-axis, and if only y is zero, it lies on the X-axis.
+If both x and y are non-zero, the program determines whether the point is in Quadrant I, II, III, or IV based on the signs of the coordinates.
+An appropriate message is then displayed using cout to indicate the exact location of the point.

 Algorithm :